 - Maintain the security and integrity of the information they receive.
 A violation of any provision(s) of the agreement, whether by omission or commission, will be grounds for action by DMV and may result in suspension or termination of service.

 - Ensure compliance with all the security provisions of this agreement.
-If fraud or abuse is suspected or confirmed, you must notify DMV’s Information Services Branch, Policy and Information Privacy Section at (916) 657-5583 within 1 business day.
-You must also prepare a written notification containing all facts and mail it to DMV within three business days:
+If fraud or abuse is suspected or confirmed, you must notify DMV’s Information Policy and Liaison Branch at (916) 657-5583 within one (1) business day of discovery.
+You must also prepare a written notification containing all facts and mail, or email, it to DMV within three business days:

 Department of Motor Vehicles